EriRJorge/E-Merge/README.md

 # E-Merge

 E-Merge is a work-in-progress social media website that captures the essence of early Twitter but without a like system.
-This project is being developed by a computer science student at Southern Adventist University.
+This project is being developed by myself currently and I am a computer science student at Southern Adventist University.
 The platform aims to encourage genuine interactions without the influence of popularity metrics.

 ## Features